impact on life - healthcare publishing

 6-9 months: During this time, your baby will learn to sit unsupported and will start trying to crawl - some babies crawl forwards, others backwards or by shuffling on their bottom; some children learn to walk without crawling at all.
 Your child will begin to pull themselves upright and stand by holding on to the furniture; they learn to pass objects from hand to hand and, by seven months, will turn to the sound of your voice or quiet noises.
 From about eight months onwards, they may also respond to their own name and begin to say 'mama' or 'dada' to their parents.

-9-12 months: From about nine months, your baby will learn to let go of an object; from ten months onwards, they may walk alone (although some children walk as late as 18 months) and from 11 months, they may be able to feed themselves finger foods.
+9-12 months: From about nine months, your baby will learn to let go of an object; from ten months onwards, they may walk alone (although some children walk as late as 18 months).

 Feeding your baby